Peace for the Streets by Kids from the Streets Programs

 The Homeless Youth for Peace and Empowerment (HYPE) Community Center

 is the first point of contact for youth with nowhere else to turn.
 In HYPE, participants feel accepted, welcome and SAFE.
 It is a place where they can connect with a community of caring peers and adults—and be respected for who they are.
-HYPE meets basic needs of youth to help them survive while they work to overcome the limitations of homelessness.

 Re-Inventing Steps to Education (RISE) Center

 provides the safety net for students who have been turned away from other educational opportunities.
 RISE provides encouragement and support to youth at a time in their lives when a positive experience with education will dramatically boost their confidence and earning ability.
 RISE empowers youth to live a life poised with a greater chance of success.
+Most graduates go onto post-secondary education.

 The Lasting Employment Advancement Program (LEAP)

 provides a supportive environment for homeless youth to enter the workforce.
 LEAP offers clearly defined paid internship roles within PSKS.
 Interns participate in a series of skill workshops and implement an employment action plan with a goal of exiting to unsubsidized employment.
+Interns are often hired as PSKS staff upon completion.

 Recent Successes and Current Challenges